open-pioneer/trails-openlayers-base-packages/src/packages/editing/README.md

 ## Usage

 To use the editing in an app, inject the editing service.
-Use the `start` method to create a new editing workflow.
+Use the `createFeature` method to create a new `create` editing workflow or `updateFeature` method to create a new `update` editing workflow.

 Example: